tzurp/cleanup-total/README.md

             //...
         });

-        // * The actual execution of the cleanup code would take palce AFTER test completion.
+        // TODO: * The actual execution of the cleanup code would take palce AFTER test completion.
 ```

 <h2>Typescript support</h2>